kfahn22/gears/README.md

-# P5 sketches with visualizations of gears
+# Gear curve in p5.js

 I am using the formula for the gear curve from [Wolfram Mathworld](https://mathworld.wolfram.com/GearCurve.html) and the formula for the hyperbolicTan function from [here](https://help.tc2000.com/m/69445/l/755460-hyperbolic-functions-table).